-Driving While Intoxicated with Child Passenger (aka “DWI with Child“) is an offense that you commit by driving “drunk” or under the influence of drugs while a child younger than 15 years old is in the car.
+The Texas Driving While Intoxicated with Child Passenger law (“DWI with Child“) is a “drunk driving” offense that you commit by driving while intoxicated with a child younger than 15 years old in the car.

-- What is the punishment for Driving While Intoxicated with Child Passenger conviction?
+Driving While Intoxicated with Child Passenger is a felony level offense.

 Have you been charged with Driving While Intoxicated With Child Passenger?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

-What is the current Texas law about Driving While Intoxicated with Child Passenger?
+What is the current Texas law about DWI with Child?

 The current Texas law defines the offense of Driving While Intoxicated With Child Passenger in Penal Code Section §49.045 as follows:[1]